 - Committed to participating in the entire 10-week summer program (minimum of 35 hours/week)

-- Candidates are highly encouraged to participate in other Sanford PROMISE programming for an introduction to the research environment.
-Opportunities include the Research Shadowing Program, the Biomedical Research Investigations, and the Community Lecture Series.
+- Candidates are encouraged to participate in other Sanford PROMISE programming for an introduction to the research environment.
+Opportunities include: Research Shadowing Program, Biomedical Research Investigations, Teen Science Café and Community Lecture Series.

 Applicants will be notified of their status in March.